prashanthwagle/prashanth-portfolio/README.md

 Preload the images for a better UX
 Timeline: Lean the fonts out
 Skills: Do a Card View of the skills
-Change the heart emoji's color in the footer
+Meetups in About me
-Meetups in Aboue me
+Make sure that the navbar menu is scaled whenever you are in a particular segment